DirectorRobert H. Boyles, Jr.

-Robert Boyles is DNR Deputy Director for Marine Resources and heads the Marine Resources Division, South Carolina Department of Natural Resources (DNR) headquartered in Charleston, South Carolina.
-In this position Robert supervises all aspects of the operations and management and overall policy coordination for the Marine Resources Division.
-In this role Robert represents the State of South Carolina on a number of regional and national marine resources stewardship panels.
+From 2003-2019, Robert served as SCDNR Deputy Director for Marine Resources.
+As Deputy Director, Robert led all aspects of the operations, management and policy coordination for the Marine Resources Division.
+In this role, Robert represented the State of South Carolina on a number of regional and national marine resources stewardship panels.
 Robert served on the South Atlantic Fishery Management Council from 2005 to 2012.
-Additionally, Robert serves as a Commissioner on the Atlantic States Marine Fisheries Commission, including service as vice chair (2006-2009) and chair (2010-2011).
+Additionally, Robert served as a Commissioner on the Atlantic States Marine Fisheries Commission, including service as vice chair (2006-2009) and chair (2010-2011).

-As part of his current job duties, Robert is responsible for overseeing the State of South Carolina’s marine resources research, management, and education operations.
 Robert holds a Master of Marine Policy from the University of Delaware and a BS in mathematical economics from Wake Forest University.
-In addition, Robert was a Bradley Fellow in Marine Policy at the Duke University Marine Lab in 1991.
-Robert is married to the former Elizabeth Prioleau of Mt.
-Pleasant, South Carolina.
-They have two sons and live in Mount Pleasant.
+In addition, Robert was a Bradley Fellow in Marine Policy at the Duke University Marine Lab.
+Robert and his wife Elizabeth have two sons, both of whom are students at Clemson University.